 Latex Mattress Reviews

-Latex beds come in a variety of firmness levels which suits them to a wide range of sleepers.
-Key selling points include their temperature regulation, natural bounciness, and contour ability that offers relief from back and shoulder pain.
-They are also denser, heavier mattresses able to provide stability and above-average support for heavyweight sleepers.
+Latex has a unique feel that blends contouring, resilience, and comfort.
+Latex mattresses are available in a compelling mix of designs and firmness options.
+Key selling points include their temperature regulation, natural bounciness, and conforming ability that offers relief from back and shoulder pain.
+They are also denser, heavier mattresses that can provide stability and above-average support for sleepers with a higher body weight.

-While there are fewer all-latex than all-foam mattresses on the market, there are still enough options to become easily overwhelmed and stuck in trying to decide between them.
-Sorting through all the details and reviews can be a tedious process, so we’ve done the hard work for you.
-We’ve narrowed the list down to our list of the best latex mattresses, and an overview of these top 5 choices -- which are not in a ranked order -- is in the table below.
+As the number of latex mattresses available has expanded, it has become easier for customers to become overwhelmed when trying to choose between them.
+Sorting through all the details and reviews can be a tedious process, so we’ve done the hard work for you and outlined our top 5 choices -- which are not in a ranked order -- in the table below.

 |Manufacturer||Model||Latex Type||Firmness||Price (Queen)|